Popular Questions we often get asked

 Q: Can you send us the framed prints after the exhibition?

-A: No, The frames belong to the gallery and are very expensive. and we don't always use them.
+A: No. The frames used belong to the gallery and are very expensive, we can't afford to replace them after each exhibition.

 Q: Can you post our prints to us?

 A: No, due of the amount of photographers in each exhibition, the cost alone it would put the gallery under significant financial strain, we are a non profit gallery so all money we make goes into running the exhibitions and paying for the gallery space.

 Q: What if I offer to pay postage?

 A: No Sorry.
 We don’t have the time to do this we are a very busy gallery sometimes organising upto 5 exhibitions at a time, constant trips to the post office would not be easy for us.